 9.0.2 Should a system installation or service procedure be found to be in contradiction to any of the industry standards, or a member company is found guilty of malpractice, they will be issued with a written warning.

 9.0.3 The faulting member will be instructed to conduct repairs/upgrades based on the findings of the report.

 9.0.4 If two occurrences are reported within two years the company shall be removed from the Association for a minimum of 1 year and notification posted in the next newsletter.

-9.0.6 Should the appointed inspection body report consistently poor and/or unacceptable design/installation/commissioning practices from any member company; the Association reserves the right to remove the company from the Association.
+9.0.6 Should the appointed inspection body report consistently poor and/or unacceptable design/installation/commissioning practices from any member company, the Association reserves the right to remove the company from the Association.

-9.0.7 Any person, company or committee member bringing the industry or the FDIA into disrepute, or foreclose, or distribute information pertaining to the FDIA that he may obtain from time to time, may be removed from the Association.
+9.0.7 Any person, company or committee member bringing the industry or the FDIA into disrepute, or foreclose, or distribute information pertaining to the FDIA that they may obtain from time to time, may be removed from the Association.

 10.1 Whilst every care is taken to vet companies before listing them, this is by no means an endorsement of such company or any of its employees.